web-archive-group/ELXN42-Article/README.md

 If you would like to comment or provide feedback, the best way to do that is by [creating](https://github.com/web-archive-group/ELXN42-Article/issues/new) or commenting on an [open issue](https://github.com/web-archive-group/ELXN42-Article/issues).
 For example, if you have general purpose thoughts, you could let [us know here](https://github.com/web-archive-group/ELXN42-Article/issues/2).

+To leave feedback, you'll need a GitHub account.
+[You can sign up here for free](https://github.com/join?source=header)!

 The final draft of this article is due on February 19, 2016.

 To read the draft, the file is [elxn42.md](https://github.com/web-archive-group/ELXN42-Article/blob/master/elxn42.md).